mozilla/release-services/README.md

 The `relengapi` tool has many useful subcommands.
 See its help for more information.

-If you've installed the `docs` blueprint, then the API documents itself via HTTP -- just visit with a browser.
+### More

 See the Releng API documentation for more information on development and deployment of the releng API.
+This is available at https://api.pub.build.mozilla.org/docs or, If you've installed the `docs` blueprint, at the same path on your own instance.